• Skip to primary navigation

 Making the Rolls

 Put the starter in a large bowl, add the other ingredients and mix for about 1 minute (no kneading) until everything is combined and you have a very soft dough.
-You can do this by hand but if you do not want to get your hands dirty you can also combine the ingredients with the aid of your mixer, but keep the mixing to a minimum.
+You can do this by hand but if you do not want to get your hands dirty you can also combine the ingredients with the aid of your mixer.
+But keep the mixing to a minimum!
 Cover the bowl and leave the dough to rest for one hour.

 Now do a stretch and fold (a full letter fold, left over right, right over left, bottom over top, top over bottom; see our bread movie to observe this technique if you are not familiar with it) and again leave to rest for one hour.
 Do a second stretch and fold and a rest for one hour and then a third one, again followed by a one hour rest (see time table at bottom of post).